 It is notable that the SX70 has a microphone port, which is missing on the LX7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
 In contrast, the LX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic LX7 Manual.
+Further information on the features and operation of the SX70 and LX7 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic LX7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX70 or the Panasonic LX7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot SX70 HS: